bajicdusko/bajicdusko.github.io/_posts/2017-06-08-simplified-fragment-management.markdown

   - Implement `FragmentChannel`.
 2. Each `Fragment` implements `IFragment` interface. _Tip: Usually, having `abstract BaseFragment` class which implements `IFragment` and initializes `FragmentChannel` is less error prone, then implementing these methods for all Fragments individually._

-Example implementation can be found in this __[Gist](https://gist.github.com/bajicdusko/683766ab74b93519be27df0ae6e0793f)__. as well as implementations of described components below.
+Example implementation can be found in this __[sample project](https://github.com/bajicdusko/SimpleFragmentManager)__. as well as implementations of described components below.
 Once you establish hierarchy as below, you won't have to think about it much.
 Only component that you'll update constantly is `FragmentChannel` interface since you'll be implementing all `Fragment` -> `Activity` calls through it. `showLogin()` function in example below is one such case.

 `SimpleFragmentManager.kt`